 Uneven Bodies (Reader) is a comprehensive collection of original research and new writing produced as an outcome of a symposium of the same name held in Aotearoa / New Zealand in early 2020.
 Initiated by artist Ruth Buchanan and accompanying the exhibition she curated, The Scene in which I find myself / Or, where does my body belong, the texts investigate the politics around custodianship of institutional art collections today and ways contexts requiring decolonisation and partnerships are being addressed.

 The commissioned writing places specific emphasis on Indigenous positions, offering insights into local examples and thinking and placing these in an international conversation.
 Topics covered include collecting contemporary art both inside and outside the institution, repatriation, experiences of deaccession, and insights into Indigenous methodology in collection work.
 With keynote contributions from Prof Linda Tuhiwai Smith, Gabi Ngcobo, Dr. Clémentine Deliss, Wanda Nanibush and nine respected local thinkers, the Reader conveys the breadth of current discourse around Indigenous art in collections, the risks in deaccessioning and ways that communities can gain agency over culture managed by institutions.
 Reflections on alternative archives also offer examples of distinct forms and modes of access.

-The range of contributors bring rigour and important voices from the Global South to discussion and debate about the future of cultural collections.
+The range of contributors bring rigour and important voices to discussion and debate about the future of cultural collections.
 Uneven Bodies (Reader) inserts new discussion in this dynamic field, raising awareness of issues and questions to be addressed and bringing forward powerful ideas for change that can start to be made by thinkers, institutions and artists together.